Breast uplift surgery

 Complications specific to breast uplift surgery include the following.

-• An infection.
-This may affect the way your breasts look after surgery.
+• An infection may affect how your breasts look after surgery – this is treated with antibiotics.

-• Bleeding, including blood collecting under your skin (a haematoma).
-This may require surgery to stop the bleeding and drain the area.
+• Bleeding.
+If blood collects under your skin (a haematoma), you may need surgery to stop the bleeding and drain the area.

-• Unusual red or raised scars (keloids or hypertrophic scars) which may be permanent.
+• Unusual red or raised scars (keloids or hypertrophic scars) may form – these may be permanent.

-• An uneven size or shape of your breasts may be caused by natural differences but these may be highlighted by the surgery.
+• An uneven size or shape of your breasts may be caused by natural differences but can be highlighted by the surgery.

-• Loss of part, or all of, your nipple or other areas of your breast may be caused by changes in blood supply, which can cause body tissue to die.
+• A loss of part or all of your nipple or other areas of your breast may be caused by changes in blood supply, which can cause body tissue to die.

-• Damage to deeper structures, such as nerves, blood vessels, muscles and your lungs.
-This damage may be temporary or permanent.
+• Damage to deeper structures such as nerves, blood vessels, muscles and your lungs may be temporary or permanent.

 Over time, your breasts will naturally fall again.
-The effects of your breast uplift surgery will not last forever.
+So the effects of your breast uplift surgery won’t last forever.
 To help maintain the shape and appearance of your breasts after your uplift, keep your weight steady with a healthy diet and exercise.

 Sepsis (adults)